Space-TimeWillTell/Channeling-Keyser-Soze/rules.md

 congratulations, that side's Desired Outcome has been reached.

+Otherwise, any side may decide to stop the Conflict.
+This may represent a concession of defeat, such as a thief escaping the scene empty-handed before being caught.
+This may represent a postponed Conflict, such as two duelling enemies being forced to hide their weapons and bid each other farewell to avoid the police.
+This may represent a party **Reformulating the Conflict**, as would be the case in a chess tournament if one of the players decides to resort to threats and blackmail against their opponent.

+If the Conflict is Reformulated, the process restarts from scratch: establish the Desired Outcomes, the starting Balance of Conflict, then start drawing cards.

-Otherwise, any side may decide to stop the Conflict, possibly to turn it into a different Conflict.
-In particular, if there are more than two sides, two sides may decide to temporarily join forces, with the Desired Outcome of getting rid of a third side.
-Of course, two sides who had temporarily joined forces may break their alliance.
+A very common case of Conflict Reformulation is the fleeting alliance: wherever there are more than two parties involved, two of the parties may decide to temporarily join forces, with the Desired Outcome of getting rid of a third side.
+Of course, two sides who had temporarily joined forces may just as easily break their alliance.

+## Overcoming obstacles

+**TBD** Description of obstacles.

+The mechanics for Overcoming obstacles are the same as for Resolving conflicts.
+The main difference is the
+narration:
+- the Obstacle generally does not have a tactic, so does not narrate it;
+- the Obstacle does not get to stop the Conflict or Reframe it;
+- each card drawn by the Party introduces a Complication.

+- If the action can succeed, it will eventually succeed.
+- Draw cards until the action has succeeded.
+- Each card increases the *cost* of the action.

+TBD